flatironinstitute/neuropixels-data-sep-2020/README.md

 # Replace this with the desired recording ID from above
 recording_id = 'cortexlab-single-phase-3 (ch 0-7, 10 sec)'

-# Note: if the files are not already on your
-# computer then you need to run a kachery-p2p
+# Note: if the files are not already on your, then you need
-# daemon on the flatiron1 channel.
+# to run a kachery-p2p daemon on the flatiron1 channel.
 recording = nd.load_recording(recording_id)

 # recording is a SpikeInterface recording extractor